Sherwood CC's Club Racing Rules

 a) Evening Ten Mile Series Awards

 The evening ten-mile series will be run as a Senior League, a Women’s League and a Junior League.
 Points to be awarded for positions on actual and handicap times in each League on the basis of 6 points for first, 5 points for second down to 2 points for fifth and 1 point for all other finishers.
 Handicap points will not be awarded for a competitor's first ride in a series.
 The overall winner of each section will be the rider with the highest total of points in that section from the ten highest scoring rides during the series.
+From 2020 a road bike category has also been introduced.

 The winners of the Junior Handicap Section and the Senior Fastest Section will be awarded a trophy and plaque.